bsmt/moron_rrf/README.md

 duet_fw_upload.py will (optionally) wipe your old gcode configs and upload this one.

-lint.py will check the gcode for some common errors.
-It's by no means exhaustive, but it can still save a lot of time.
+lint.py will check all of the gcode for some common errors.
+It's by no means exhaustive, but it can save a lot of time.

 Using a direct serial connection via USB will make debugging early startup code a lot easier.
 I like to use pyserial, which you can use like so: